Limited edition fine art print

 . . .

-Elizabeth Clarke was the first English woman interrogated by the so-called 'Witchfinder General', Matthew Hopkins, in 1645.
-After multiple nights of sleep deprivation and coercion she eventually confessed to being a witch and was later hanged.
+Elizabeth Clarke was the first English woman interrogated by the so-called 'Witchfinder General', Matthew Hopkins in 1645.
+After multiple nights of sleep deprivation and coercion she was forced to confess that she was a witch and was later hanged.
 Hopkins claimed that he had seen Elizabeth summoning her familiar spirits, imps in animal form.
-Among these familiars was a greyhound named Vinegar Tom, described as having long legs and horns and appeared to have the ability to shapeshift into a boy.
+Among these familiars was a greyhound named Vinegar Tom.
+Described as having long legs and horns, he appeared to have the ability to shape-shift into the form of a boy.
 Her other familiars, supposedly witnessed appearing to her during the night, were Holt, Sacke and Sugar, Pyewackett, Pecke-in-the-Crown, Newes and Elemauzer, names which, according to Hopkins, "no mortal could invent".